 Some states have passed laws restricting how employers may use an applicant's criminal record in making job decisions.
 Some states prohibit employers from considering older offenses.
 Some states prohibit employers from asking about arrest records or records that have been sealed or expunged.
 Some states require employers to consider whether the offense bears a reasonable relationship to the job.
 And, some states provide guidance to employers on what they should and should not ask about criminal records in interviews.

-Minnesota recently passed a "ban the box" law.
-Employers may not ask, consider, or require applicants to disclose criminal history until they are selected for an interview or, if no interview is held, until a conditional offer of employment is made.
+Since 2014, Minnesota has had a "ban the box" law that applies to private employers.
+That means employers may not ask, consider, or require applicants to disclose criminal history until they are selected for an interview or, if no interview is held, until a conditional offer of employment is made.
 However, employers may notify applicants that particular criminal records will disqualify the applicant from certain positions.

 Minnesota has also enacted a protection for employers who comply with this law.
 If the employer is sued in civil court based on the employee's actions, the employee's criminal history won't be admissible if the lawsuit is based on the employer's compliance with the ban the box law.
 (This information also won't be admissible if the employee's record consisted only of arrests or charges that didn't result in conviction; the employee was pardoned or the record was sealed before the acts leading to the lawsuit took place; or the employee's job duties didn't create any greater risk to the public than that posed by the employee being employed in general or interacting with the public while off duty.)